England are world champions: match report from a momentous wheelchair final

-France 24 England 28: Leeds Rhinos man is hero as England win Wheelchair Rugby League World Cup
+Wheelchair Rugby League World Cup final: Leeds Rhinos man is hero as England stun France

 England are world champions.